platform-crew/locust-telemetry/docs/source/examples.rst

 ---------------------------------------------------------

 Below are sample Grafana dashboards created from the ingested logs.
 These visualizations show how Locust Telemetry metrics can be explored and correlated in your observability stack.

 **All Load Test Runs**

+Select a test run to view its detailed dashboard.

 .. image:: _static/load-test-runs.png
    :alt: All Load Test Runs